JACoW-org/docs-ECRIS/docs/InvitedOrals/SSpcodes.md

 ---

 ***Important note:*** be aware **NOT to use the "play" icon for automatic assignment of programme codes for contributions**.
-If used, this would remove all the already assigned programme codes and reset them according to the template, which does not contain all the necessary data IPAC conferences need.
+If used, this would remove all the already assigned programme codes and reset them according to the template, which does not contain all the necessary data ECRIS conferences need.
 For example, with this system *it is not possible to assign a sequential ID in the programme code* - the *id* placeholder refers to the numeric abstract id and is not suitable for us.

 However, this template will pre-fill the fields when manually assigning the programme codes in bulk, as presented above.